 So, do you need the emergency device for your loved one to be 4G network capable?

-4G enabled devices allow for an improved quality call
+4G enabled medical alarms allow for an improved quality call

 4. Ongoing support